Computational-Plant-Science/plantit/README.md

 POSTGRES_PASSWORD
 ```

-These are configured in TeamCity for staging and production.
 In a development environment, Docker will read variables in the following format from a file named `.env` in the `plantit` root directory:

 ```
 DJANGO_SECRET_KEY=value